 Breakfast, Lunch and Dinner

 Our destination today is Namrung, a gateway to the Manaslu Sanctuary.
 You will experience the geological amusement of Manaslu on today’s traverse.
 The journey from Deng to Namrung is a lengthy one, lasting approximately 6-7 hours as we travel along the banks of the Budhi Gandaki River.
-Along the way, we pass through densely populated villages such as Ranagaon, Bihi, Prok, and Ghap before finally reaching our destination for the night.
+Along the way, we pass through densely populated villages such as Ranagaon, Bihi, Prok, and Ghap (Lunch ) before finally reaching our destination for the night.

 Note: You can customize the trek to include the Prok village and Lake Kal with Kal Chhokang Gompa.